#123forEquity Training Symposiums

 - Background on #123forEquity Pledge

-- AHA-IFD Disparities and Diversity Benchmark Survey Results: Where are we now?
+- AHA-IFD Disparities and Diversity Benchmark Survey Results: Insights to guide and benchmark action moving forward

 - Individuals or Team perform assessment of where they are on key aspects of #123forEquity Pledge; SWOT and map where they are and what they need to succeed